The Great Kapok Tree Extension Activities

 About this book

 Write an Animal Speech

-SPARK interest by recalling with students the many arguments the animals used to express their views about the Kapok tree.
+Step 1: Spark interest by recalling with students the many arguments the animals used to express their views about the Kapok tree.

-SUGGEST that students think of other animals that live in threatened areas.
+Step 2: Suggest that students think of other animals that live in threatened areas.

-INVITE volunteers to present their speeches.
+Step 4: Invite volunteers to present their speeches.

-TEACH/MODEL Explain that the purpose of the speech is to express an opinion you want others to share.
+Explain that the purpose of the speech is to express an opinion you want others to share.
 To be convincing, writers need to support their opinions with examples, reasons, or facts.

 Practice and Apply

 Suggest that students model their speeches after those used in The Great Kapok Tree.
 Have students list facts and examples to support their opinions before they write their speeches.